Jackclarke95/auto-replanter/README.md

 You can use both validation systems simultaneously by setting both `useValidToolTags` and `useValidTools` to `true`.
 In this case, a tool is considered valid if it matches **either** the tag-based criteria **or** the specific item criteria.

+## Auto Replanter Enchantment Support

+There is an additional, optional datapack to add enchantment support.
+If a tool has the **Auto Replanter Enchantment** (regardless of its type or whether it matches your configured tags or item lists), it will always be considered a valid tool for auto-replanting.
+This means you can enchant any tool with the Auto Replanter enchantment and it will work with the mod, even if it is not listed in `validToolTags` or `validTools`.
+The tools that can be enchanted are defined in the Auto Replanter Enchantment data pack.

+If this datapack is enabled, the mod will automatically detect it with no config required.
+To enforce the enchantmentand ignore any valid tools as defined using the config settings described above, simply set `useValidToolTags` and `useValidTools` to `false` in the config.

+The Auto Replanter Enchantment datapack is available [here](https://modrinth.com/project/auto-replanter-enchantment)

+**Note:**

+The other configuration settings—such as `requireTool`, `sneakMode`, and tool durability—still apply.

+- If `requireTool` is set to `false`, any tool (or even no tool) will work, regardless of enchantment.

+- If `requireTool` is `true`, a tool with the Auto Replanter enchantment will always be valid, even if it doesn't match your tags or item lists.

+- The sneak mode and tool damage settings are still respected.

+This allows for more flexibility: you can give the enchantment to custom tools, modded tools, or even vanilla tools not normally allowed by your config, and they will work seamlessly with auto-replanting.

 ## Usage Examples

 ### Default Behaviour